jackiehjm/stx-docs/doc/source/node_management/kubernetes/hardware_acceleration_devices/enabling-mount-bryce-hw-accelerator-for-hosted-vram-containerized-workloads.rst

         +----------------------------------------------------------+-----------+---------+

 #.
 Modify the Mount Bryce device to enable it, specify the base driver and
-    vf driver, and configure it for 16 VFs.
+    vf driver, and configure it for 16 |VFs|.

     .. code-block:: none